Visual Effects for Film, TV and Animation (Postgraduate Diploma, L9, 60 ECTS)

 • Photographs and videos of traditional art media such as sculptures, paintings and prints

 • Examples of professional work from the wider media industry

-This is a Level 9, Special Purpose Award, which can lead on towards a Masters Degree,it is expected that candidates would be comfortable with technology.
+This is a Level 9, Postgraduate Diploma, which can lead on towards a Masters Degree,it is expected that candidates would be comfortable with technology.
 Ideal candidates would be those with previous design experience that may require enhanced technical qualifications to further their career.
 Prior experience with technology would be an advantage.
 This understanding is usually demonstrated with a Portfolio of Previous Work or RPL.

 What modules will I study?

 - Designing and Modelling 3D props, environments and characters

 - Design goal and methodologies, developing an eye for form and volume

 - A practical understanding of the building blocks of 2D Compositing

 - Design analysis, understanding what makes a shot look right and visually coherent